WWVB: Propagation

 Since WWVB's low frequency signal tends to propagate better along the ground, the signal path from transmitter to the receiver is shorter and less turbulent than WWV's shortwave signal, which is strongest when it bounces between the ionosphere and the ground.
 This results in the WWVB signal having greater accuracy than the WWV signal as received at the same site.
 Also, since longwave signals tend to propagate much farther at night, the WWVB signal can reach a larger coverage area during that time period, which is why many radio-controlled clocks are designed to automatically synchronize with the WWVB time code during local nighttime hours.

 The radiation pattern of WWVB antennas is designed to present a field strength of at least 100 μV/m over most of the continental United States and Southern Canada during some portion of the day.
 Although this value is well above the thermal noise floor, man-made noise and local interference from a wide range of electronic equipment can easily mask the signal.
 Positioning receiving antennas away from electronic equipment helps to reduce the effects of local interference.

+Trivia

+WWVB is not listed in the database of broadcasting transmitters of the FCC.